-Urges or cravings may intrude upon consciousness, occupying a sizable portion of the psychic terrain and placing a person in jeopardy of losing agency.
-An unhealthy impulse, after emerging within, could escape restraint and find expression as behavior, leaving one worse off for not having mustered the determination to act otherwise.
-The drama in psychological life revolves around whether someone who is in danger of falling prey to an unruly mental force will rally, so that a sequence en route to an unfortunate end is displaced by the taking of corrective steps.
-Inserting into the stream of thought a new perspective or a different set of considerations, whether it is generated independently or supplied by a friend or counselor, can nullify the influence of a surfacing threat and lay the foundation for self-strengthening action.
-For example, gorging on food, drinking too much, shopping compulsively or smoking nonstop are forms of excess to which people could become subject.
-These habits take hold because they succeed, during the interval before their impact subsides, in disrupting a dysphoric state by dosing the system with pleasurable sensation.
-However acceptable, or at least tolerable, such conduct may have been initially, when attention was primarily fixed on the immediate relief it could deliver, along the way a change in attitude can occur, as the person observes the ill-effects of exhibiting the reaction too consistently.
-Misgivings arise once the physical or financial costs of routinely yielding to temptation make themselves known, or after it becomes undeniable that the endangering behavior is operating outside the range of volitional control.
+Urges or cravings can intrude upon consciousness, occupying a sizable portion of the psychic terrain and placing a person in jeopardy of losing agency.
+An unhealthy impulse emerges as behavior if resistance to its expression be insufficient or absent, leaving one worse off for not having mustered the capability to act otherwise.
+The drama in psychological life revolves around whether someone in danger of falling prey to an unruly internal force will rally, correcting the course of the episode in progress before it reaches an unfortunate end.
+Inserting into the flow of thoughts a new perspective or a different set of considerations can break the momentum of a surfacing threat while laying a foundation for judicious action that meets the moment head-on, strengthening the mind in the process.
+For example, gorging on food, drinking too much, shopping with abandon or smoking compulsively are forms of excess to which people could become subject.
+These habits take hold because they succeed, during the interval before their impact subsides, at ridding the system of unpleasant emotion by flooding the body with pleasurable sensation.
+However acceptable, or at least tolerable, such conduct may be initially, when attention is primarily fixed on the relief it can deliver, along the way a shift might occur in how the reaction is perceived.
+Misgivings arise once the physical or financial costs of routinely yielding to temptation reveal themselves, or after the realization dawns that heading down the road being traveled is making it difficult to reverse direction.
 Over time someone gets caught between opposing currents, wanting to embrace the habit because of the bad feeling it can relieve, and wanting to stop the repetition because of the bad feeling it can engender.
 How the impulse is experienced is related to where in its cycle a person stands.
 As it swells somatically or completes the leap between inner and outer worlds, it may seem alluring and compelling.
-But regret often replaces desire in the aftermath of an intemperate act.
-The behavior that, before the fact, was seen as a vehicle for easing perturbation, comes to be viewed, once it is a fait accompli, as an indication of weakness.
-And each addition to the accumulating number of lapses is likely to spur anew the unhappy recognition that one again failed to keep from happening what one would have preferred not occur.
+But self-reproach often replaces desire in the aftermath of an intemperate act.
+The behavior that, in advance of its appearance, is seen as a vehicle for easing discomfort, comes to be viewed, after the opportunity to display self-control is lost, as an indication of weakness.
+And each addition to the accumulating number of lapses is likely to spur anew the unhappy recognition that one again couldn’t keep from happening what one now wishes had not occurred.

-The person who can no longer countenance being governed by impulse, and who has reached the point of needing to gain leverage over it, begins the contest at a disadvantage.
+The person who can no longer stand being driven by impulse, and who has reached the point of needing to gain leverage over it, begins the contest at a disadvantage.
 While the problem starts life as an outgrowth with, for each individual, a particular set of roots, its very expression, on occasion after occasion, causes it to become, for just about everyone, a contributing factor to its own continuation.
 The predicament facing the would-be master of runaway habit is that the indulgence which eventually sparks an urgency to diminish its recurrence, or to quash it permanently, also detracts from the ability to put an initiative at self-change into effect.
-Faith in one’s powers is not acquired through witnessing behavior that instills doubt about one’s capacity.
-Past deficiency subverts the conviction that success is possible, decreasing the odds, when dealing with a comparable test subsequently, that someone will make an effort, or persist should the demands tax the resources available.
-To move from worrying about not succeeding to adopting a can-do stance requires rejecting pessimism about one's prospects while envisaging the actualization of a formerly unsustainable deed.
+Faith in one’s powers is not acquired through engaging in behavior that instills doubt about one’s capacity.
+Past deficiency subverts the conviction that success is achievable.
+It decreases the odds that someone, when facing a comparable test subsequently, will undertake an effort or persist should the demands tax the resources available.
+To move from being unwilling to run the risk of not succeeding to daring to attempt what seems tough to accomplish requires establishing the belief that it is possible to perform the challenging action.
 Uncertainty about whether a craving can be eliminated may be quieted by drawing examples from prior experience of the saving response being brought, to whatever degree, to fruition.
 Convincing oneself that restraint is possible after breakdowns in discipline have stirred up self-doubt could be aided by seeing earlier behavior in a different light.
 The unattractive facets of the record, not only plentiful and blatant but intimidating as well, would need to be disregarded, while more salutary interventions, though having proved decisive in only a minority of the skirmishes, are honored, in the hope that their future influence will be disproportionate to their former presence.
 Invoking memories of choice-points where recalcitrant habit has been subdued can both energize the push to overturn any momentary fear of being unequal to the challenge and inspire an attempt to repeat the successful performance.
 The prompt I-did-it-before-so-I-could-do-it-again may serve as a launching pad for counteraction when the specter of insufficiency makes a heartening conclusion by no means assured.
 Even a single strand of improvement might be used to pull oneself toward a further uptick in efficacy.
 In the absence of evidence that bouts of excess can be prevented from running their course, a person will have extra trouble limbering up for combat cognitively, and is vulnerable to standing idly by the next time the wayward tendency forcefully asserts itself.

 For those without earlier triumphs to recall when confronting the lure of impulse once again, there are other avenues to a mind-set that could underpin resolve.
 Someone who tires of being a slave to a debilitating habit, and who is ready to approach the matter with a new seriousness, can reshape the reigning priorities by changing how the consequences of acting with abandon and showing restraint are construed.
 When the entrenched pattern is playing out unthinkingly, a rapid escape from unpleasant feeling is the anticipated outcome that drives a person to surrender to impulse.
 Moreover, the thought of not doing the urge's bidding is unsettling because it is linked to the peril of having to withstand a hard-to-bear state for longer than seems manageable.
 During the maneuver that transforms the internal landscape, an exchange in status, akin to a reversal between figure and ground, comes about.
 The rationale for impulsivity is removed from authority, and a reconfigured outlook, focused on the logic for imposing behavior that cuts against the grain of established habit, is planted at the forefront of awareness.
 In the revision whose goal is to enhance self-control, emphasis is shifted from the equilibrium to be restored by heeding the call of impulse to the price to be paid for taking a shortcut to a reduction in tension.
 And in the corresponding segment of this interior pivot, the emphasis shifts from the frustration to be endured by delaying the release of a burgeoning inclination to the returns to be garnered from erecting a disciplined response.
 Holding fast to these adjustments in viewpoint, especially if once dominant ideas threaten to topple them, can favorably affect the balance of power within, and become the precursor to obtaining an uphill victory.